 The acoustics professional will need to consider whether alternative sources of information in respect of sound levels can reasonably be used.
-Where appropriate, a case should be made regarding why any alternative methods are suitable for a robust assessment, and should clearly set out the estimated uncertainties in the assessment.
-In a small number of cases (most likely those relating to investigation of complaints), professional judgement will be needed as to whether the assessment can go ahead straightaway, or whether it would be prudent to wait until conditions are more representative of normal activities.
+Where appropriate, a case should be made regarding why the proposed alternative methods are suitable for a robust assessment, and should clearly set out the estimated uncertainties in the assessment.
+In cases relating to the investigation of complaints it may not be possible to carry out any form of site measurement at the moment, regardless of whether the conditions are representative of normal activities.
+Therefore, this type of assessment is likely to have to be postponed.